 - Add egg white and fold to combine.
 Dump mixture onto prepared sheet and smooth to edges, flat across surface.
 Using a second baking sheet, press mixture flat.

-- Bake for 45 minutes.
-After 15 minutes, rotate pan.
+- Bake for 35-40 minutes, rotating pan halfway.
 Watch carefully at the end – should be golden brown but not too dark.

 - Let cool completely and break into chunks.
 Will keep for several weeks at room temperature or longer in the fridge.